brennanbrown/stars/index.md

 - [dwyl/dev-setup](https://github.com/dwyl/dev-setup) - :airplane: A quick-start guide for new developers on how to set up their environments
 - [editor-js/awesome-editorjs](https://github.com/editor-js/awesome-editorjs) - 🤩 A curated list of awesome Editor.js tools, libraries and resources.
 - [gayanvoice/top-github-users](https://github.com/gayanvoice/top-github-users) - Check your ranking in GitHub!
 Don't forget to star ⭐ this repository.
-- [amitness/learning](https://github.com/amitness/learning) - Becoming better at data science every day
+- [amitness/learning](https://github.com/amitness/learning) - A log of things I'm learning
 - [joenash/awesome-infinidash](https://github.com/joenash/awesome-infinidash) - An awesome list for the awe-inspiring power of Infinidash, an imaginary product.
-- [pawelborkar/awesome-repos](https://github.com/pawelborkar/awesome-repos) - A curated list of awesome repositories full of free resources.
+- [pawelborkar/awesome-repos](https://github.com/pawelborkar/awesome-repos) - A curated list of GitHub Repositories full of FREE Resources.
 - [sdmg15/Best-websites-a-programmer-should-visit](https://github.com/sdmg15/Best-websites-a-programmer-should-visit) - :link: Some useful websites for programmers.
 - [lmammino/awesome-learn-by-playing](https://github.com/lmammino/awesome-learn-by-playing) - A collection of tech resources that allow you to learn new things by playing games
 - [mehdihadeli/awesome-software-architecture](https://github.com/mehdihadeli/awesome-software-architecture) - A curated list of awesome articles, videos, and other resources to learn and practice about software architecture, patterns, and principles.